ionixjunior/ionixjunior.dev/_i18n/en/_posts/2025-01-31-the-software-engineers-guidebook-a-review-and-reflection.md

 > Understand with your leader and teammates how you are performing your work.

 A Software Developer is capable to write code, make debugging, deliver some task, but a Software Engineer goes deep.
-It is capable to plan a feature, estimate it, discover and discuss requirements, build a solution, ship it, maintaining it, migrate.
+It is capable to plan a feature, discover and discuss requirements, estimate it, build a solution, ship it, maintaining it.
+This type of professional is capable to do the whole thing.

 A Software Engineer delivers value for the team, not only for themselves.
 They help in guidance, taking the initiative, help the team to understand the software challenges, team collaboration, mentoring and continue learning a lot.
 Also, they can understand the team challenges, can understand the big picture, the objectives of a quarter and can split big tasks into smaller parts.

-I believe all this is a little polemical, and sometimes subjective, because it can mess with our ego, but believe me, there's a big difference between someone who know how to write code from someone who understand why code something and how it can achieve an objective.
+I believe all this is a little polemical, and sometimes subjective.
+It can mess with our ego, but believe me, there's a big difference between someone who know how to write code from someone who understand why code something and how it can achieve an objective.
 So, ask for your leader and teammates about your delivery.
 Seek feedback about your job and performance.
 Ask for your colleagues about the perception they have about your work.

 ### Isn't all about code

-Usually, we think the way we'll grow faster is by learning some technology, framework or design pattern, but we forget that we work with people in a team, so we need to improve some soft skills, for instance, communication (asynchronous and synchronous), time management, collaboration.
+Usually, we think the way we'll grow faster is by learning some technology, framework or design pattern, but we forget that we work with people in a team, so we need to improve some soft skills, for instance, communication (asynchronous and synchronous), time management, and collaboration.
 So, keep in mind the following:

 > Even you're working as a developer, you'll deal with people, and human skills are very important to grow, to make yourself understood.